-Also known as social phobia, social anxiety disorder, involves significant anxiety and discomfort about being embarrassed or looked down on in social or performance situations, according to the American Psychiatric Association (APA).
-Typical situations that spark social anxiety are using public rest rooms, interacting with strangers and public speaking.
+Also known as social phobia, social anxiety disorder involves significant anxiety and discomfort about being embarrassed or looked down upon in social or performance situations, according to the American Psychiatric Association (APA).
+Typical situations that spark social anxiety are using public restrooms, interacting with strangers and public speaking.

-Social anxiety can be so debilitating that it interferes with a person's ability to perform everyday functions, attend social gatherings or even work, noted the Anxiety and Depression Association of America (ADAA).
+Social anxiety can be so debilitating that it interferes with a person's ability to perform everyday functions, attend social gatherings or even work, according to the Anxiety and Depression Association of America (ADAA).

-The symptoms can be physical, such as sweating, shaking, confusion, muscle tension, or an accelerated heart rate, the Mayo Clinic noted.
+The symptoms can be physical, such as sweating, shaking, confusion, muscle tension or an accelerated heart rate, according to the Mayo Clinic.
 Blushing or having a red face is another physical manifestation of the disorder.
 Sufferers can feel faint or have a highly upset stomach.

 Some of the symptoms can come on weeks or months before an event and be brought on by simply thinking about an upcoming social situation, according to the APA.

 Social phobias severely inhibit a person's ability to make and maintain friendships.
-To cope, many will completely avoid situations or severely limit their activities, according to the ADAA.
-If they do attend a social gathering, they will fade to the background.
+To cope, many will completely avoid social situations or severely limit their activities.
+If they do attend a social gathering, they will fade into the background.
 They will rarely attend events alone and need to bring someone they know along for security.

-Unlike other anxiety disorders, there isn't a great deal that is definitive regarding the causes of social anxiety disorder “The causes of the disorder are thought to fall into either the biological or environmental camps," said Cheryl Carmin, a psychiatrist and director of the clinical psychology training program at the Ohio State University Wexner Medical Center.
+Unlike other anxiety disorders, there isn't a lot known about what causes social anxiety disorder.
+"The causes of the disorder are thought to fall into either the biological or environmental camps," said Cheryl Carmin, a psychiatrist and director of the clinical psychology training program at the Ohio State University Wexner Medical Center.

 Of the 15 million American adults who have the disorder, most begin exhibiting signs in childhood or early adolescence, according to the ADAA.
 More than one-third of those with social phobia wait 10 years or longer to seek help.

-While there may be a genetic component, the NIMH noted, some experts believe that social anxiety is at least partly caused by environmental factors.
-Children who witness a parent of other significant adult who is uncomfortable in social situations may believe that is typical behavior.
+While there may be a genetic component, some experts believe that social anxiety is at least partly caused by environmental factors.
+For example, children who witness a parent or other adult who is uncomfortable in social situations may believe that is typical behavior.

 The triggers for social anxiety disorder typically involve situations where the person perceives that he or she may be judged or do something potentially embarrassing.
 The person does not like being the center of attention, so occasions such as birthdays, graduations or other life events produce a high level of stress, according to the ADAA.

-About 20 percent of those with social anxiety disorder also abuse drugs and/or alcohol, according to the publication Social Anxiety and Alcohol Abuse, which was published by the National Institute on Alcohol Abuse and Alcoholism.
+About 20% of people with social anxiety disorder also abuse drugs and/or alcohol, according to the publication Social Anxiety and Alcohol Abuse, which was published by the National Institute on Alcohol Abuse and Alcoholism.

-Psychotherapy and medication, separately or in a combination, are often effective treatments for social phobias and social anxiety, according to the ADAA.
+Psychotherapy and medication, separately or in combination, are often effective treatments for social phobias and social anxiety, according to NIMH.

-Most often prescribed are antidepressant/antianxiety medications called selective serotonin reuptake inhibitors (SSRIs), Carmin noted.
-“Monoamine oxidase inhibitors have also been used, but there are dietary restrictions involved with the use of these medications that must be strictly adhered to.
-Finally, some individual with performance anxiety, such as musicians, have had good results with beta blockers."
+Most often prescribed are antidepressant/antianxiety medications called selective serotonin reuptake inhibitors (SSRIs), Carmin said.
+"Monoamine oxidase inhibitors have also been used, but there are dietary restrictions involved with the use of these medications that must be strictly adhered to.
+Finally, some individuals with performance anxiety, such as musicians, have had good results with beta blockers."

-Cognitive behavior therapy, which focuses on changing how person thinks about, behaves and reacts to situations, can reduce fear and anxiety.
+Cognitive behavior therapy (CBT), which focuses on changing how a person thinks, behaves and reacts to situations, can reduce fear and anxiety.
 "This form of therapy helps people to better understand how their thoughts are influencing their fear and avoidance," Carmin said.
 "By understanding how their thoughts and beliefs are contributing to maintaining their fear, they can begin to challenge their misperceptions."